tytydraco/yessleep/out/Im_a_barista_that_serves_the_supernatural_I_think_my_coworker_is_a_goblin.md

 We small talked, but the time to clock on was coming quickly.
 It was 4:22.

 "The Wednesday crew is a bit different.
-John won't be in the kitchen, you'll be meeting Jonathan today.
+Little John won't be in the kitchen, you'll be meeting Johnny today.
 One thing to note; you are the only one with any fixed days off.
 Lucky, if you ask me."

+Did she mean Jonathan?
+Barrow had mentioned him.
 "Why do I get a special shift?"

 "We already have someone like you on Tuesday and Wednesday."

 "Someone like me?"

 She smiled.
-"Jonathan."
+"Johnny."

 "I'll be the judge of that."
 I quipped.
 Cars were pulling in, so I would be making that judgment soon.

 Barrow arrived, followed by Em.
 We went to the door, waiting for Jonathan.
 With seconds to spare, an old minivan turned into the parking lot at far too high a speed.
 The car almost tipped over, then missed a parking spot to hit a "handicap" sign hard enough to bend it.
 I was expecting a person to climb out, but I was unpleasantly surprised.

 I am not sure if they were just called this thing Jonathan or if this was an early customer.
 It approached us at the door just as Selene was pushing it open.
 I let it pass, then followed Barrow and Em inside.
-Once in the lobby, Selene gestured at the thing.
+Once in the lobby, Barrow gestured at the thing.

-"Axel, Jonathan.
-Jonathan, Axel."
+"New Guy, Johnny.
+JJohnny, New Guy."

+That wasn't my name, but I didn't much care.
 "H-hey..."
 I offered awkwardly, denying the hand that he stretched out.

-"You two know each other?"
+"You two know each other, Axel?"
 Em asked.

 I certainly hoped I did not know, or had not known, whoever the thing was wearing.
 It was as if a person had been skinned and their... pelt treated to be worn as a costume.
 I mean, I could see the damn things eyes!
 It was like a poor fitting mask, the bone structure underneath did not fit the skin suit at all!
 The thing was short, misshapen, and far too fat for the person it decided to wear.
 Uhg, I can still smell the thing.
 Piss, it smelled like piss.